DevKitExamples/DevKitModbus/readme.md

 4. Select module **tempSensor**:
     * Change **Image** field to `microsoft/azureiotedge-modbus-tcp:1.0-preview`
     * Check the Enable box to update the module twin's desired properties.
     * Copy the following JSON into the text box.
-Change the value of SlaveConnection to the IPv4 address of your Modbus device.
+Change the value of SlaveConnection to the IPv4 address of DevKit.
     >```
     >{
     >  "properties.desired":{